EricKightley/sparseklearn/docs/sparsifier.rst

 Here is a section
 -----------------

-Here are some words about this section, and now, some documentation pulled in using autodocs:
+Here are some words about this section.

-.. automodule:: sparsifier
-.. autoclass:: Sparsifier